davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 [1pt] Your program runs repeatedly until sentinel inputs are entered

-[1pt] The README is written and placed in your project directory.
-Your
-      program observes good style and commenting.
+[1pt] Your program observes good style and commenting.
 ```

 #### Submitting Your Assignment